Kanishak-xd/luciferBot/readme.md

 - Chat in any channel through CLI
 - Use of emojis
 - Connect to any voice channel
-- fetch lyrics from genius API
+- Fetch lyrics from genius API
-- display mess menu
+- Display mess menu
+- Supports slash commands

 ## Commands